 The primary program offered by Oklahoma Natural Gas is Share the Warmth.
 They also partner with local community action agencies to offer the Low Income Home Energy Assistance Program (LIHEAP) as well as weatherization.

-Share The Warmth is administered by the Oklahoma Salvation Army.
+Share The Warmth for paying ONG bills is administered by the Oklahoma Salvation Army.
 The program is paid for by customer donations, and it was established as a non-profit organization for the low income and less fortunate.
 The objective is to help people pay their heating bills during the winter, and any type of financial aid is focused on those people who are faced with an emergency situation.

-Oklahoma Natural Gas and the Salvation Army created this program back in the early 1980s, and since then tens of thousands of families have benefited from it.
-Many people who have had nowhere else to turn have received emergency financial assistance for paying their natural gas bills.
+Oklahoma Natural Gas and the Salvation Army created this program.
+Many people who have had nowhere else to turn to, including disabled adults, the elderly on social security and single mothethers have received emergency financial assistance for paying their natural gas bills.
 Money is available for people who are receiving government aid (such as LIHEAP) or welfare payments.